ericrobbins/logfs/README.md

 In the true \*NIX tradition of "everything is a file" ...a FUSE filesystem that syslogs (or writes to a real file) all writes to configured file names.
 Written with the FOSS version of NGINX (no syslog) in mind, but would work for anything that writes logs out to a file.

-You will need my [utilities](https://github.com/ericrobbins/utilities) repo as well.
+You will need: gcc, FUSE, and my [utilities](https://github.com/ericrobbins/utilities) repo.
 It does most of the string handling for parsing the configuration file.

 Configuration is in /etc/logfs.conf: